 The eastern sub-area of Malang City on the slopes and valleys of Mount Malang (Buring) had since the X century AD developed into an urban area with a socio-cultural system, that regularly and fairly advanced in his era.
 That condition was a factor to choose Kabalon as the center of government (kadatwan) of the vazal-kingdoms (nagari) during the Majapahit era of Hayam Wuruk government.
 There were two vazal kingdoms of Majapahit in the eastern region of Gunung Kawi (read “Malangraya”), namely: (1) Nagari Kabalan, and (2) Nagari Tumapel.

-Thus, in the mid-XIV century, Kabalon, originally an agricultural village and a craftsman village, grew significantly into a nagari center, called “Nagari Kabalan”.
+Thus, in the mid-14th century, Kabalon, originally an agricultural village and a craftsman village, grew significantly into a nagari center, called “Nagari Kabalan”.
 The pioneers of this nagari, who were of “bhattara” rank, were therefore named “Bhattara i Kabalan” or called shorter “Bhre Kabalan (Bhre = bhra + i)”.
 The top leaders in Nagari Tumapel were called “Bhattara i Tumapel” or diakronimkam become “Bhre Tumapel”.

 Location of the kingdom of Kabalan

-Kingdoms under Majapahit
+Kingdoms under the kingdom of Majapahit

 The Majapahit empire was a continuation of Singhasari, comprised of certain areas in the eastern and central parts of Java.
 This area was ruled by the uparaja called Paduka Bhattara who was titled Bhre or “Bhatara i”.
 This title was the highest title of royalty.
 Usually this position was only for kin close relatives.
 Their job was to manage their kingdoms, levy taxes, and send tributes to the center, and manage defenses at the borders of the regions they lead.